cenaice/cenaice/README.md

 # Hi there 👋

 I'm Victer Phiathep, a software enthusiast on a journey of continuous learning and development.
-I am currently attending Rutgers University and I am currently preparing to graduate.
+I am currently a Rutgers University graduate (May 2024) interning at Ascent.

 ## 📫 How to Reach Me